ZEN-universe/ZEN-garden/README.md

 ### Variables name
 * the name of the variables should always be in lower case letters
 * the name can be composed by two words, in that case the second word should be capitalised e.g. myVariable

+### Files name
+* the files name should always be lower case
+* the name can be composed by multiple words, seprated by underscores

+### Folders name
+* the name of the folders should always be lower case
+* the name can be composed by multiple words, seprated by underscores